ByteSizeMarie/The-Odin-Project/foundations/3-JavaScript-Basics/notes.md

    - COMMA OPERATOR
       - , - used to write shorter code, allows to evaluate several expressions but will only return the last one, it needs to be used with parentheses because it has a low precedence, lower than =
    - Number Methods
-      - Number() - converting booleans, dates or strings to numbers, also prepending + possible
+      - Number() - converting booleans, dates or strings to numbers, also prepending + possible (like +string)

  - #### performing string operations
    - String Operators